vippsas/vipps-partner/README.md

 ## How to change partners for a merchant

 Merchants can change partners.
-This is always initiated by the merchant, and the merchant is responsible, as data processor, for which partner(s) can access the merchant's data.
+This is always initiated by the merchant.
+The merchant is responsible, as _data controller_, for which partner(s) can access the merchant's data as _data processor_.

 If the merchant changes partners, the merchant's sale unit (identified with MSN, the Merchant Serial Number) must be reconfigured so the new partner's